 Conclusion

-By implementing sustainable practices, we can lower maintenance costs and improve overall air and water quality, particularly in areas prone to flooding where traditional methods may lead to more significant environmental degradation.
-These practices not only preserve our local ecosystems, including vital wetlands and waterways, but also foster a culture of sustainability within our community.
+By implementing sustainable practices, we can lower maintenance costs and improve overall air and water quality, particularly in areas throughout West Central MN where traditional methods may lead to more significant environmental degradation.
+These practices not only preserve our local ecosystems, including Minnesota wetlands and water resources, but also foster a culture of sustainability within our community.

 Together, we can advocate for smarter solutions tailored to our local context that guarantee a healthier planet for ourselves and future generations, ensuring that our natural resources are protected for years to come.